By Francois DeMadre ,

 It would provide a quantified estimate of the potential financial impact of these risks, informing risk management strategies, insurance decisions, and contingency planning.
 Similarly, in the case of a tunnel renovation project where operations continue during construction, a PML study could assess the potential risks associated with construction activities, the operational risks related to the continued use of the tunnel, and the potential interplay between these risks.

-2. Contractual actuarialized liability: This is a contract negotiation method where each party’s potential liability is quantified using actuarial techniques.
+2. Contractual actuarialised liability: This is a contract negotiation method where each party’s potential liability is quantified using actuarial techniques.
 This approach allows for more balanced and fair contracts, as each party's obligations are based on their ability to control or influence the risk.

 Consider a scenario where a contractor and a subcontractor are negotiating the terms of a project contract.
-They might use contractual actuarialized liability to determine who should bear the cost of the insurance deductible in the event of a claim to negotiate a fair and proportionate allocation of the deductible cost by quantifying the potential risks associated with each party's activities.
+They might use contractual actuarialised liability to determine who should bear the cost of the insurance deductible in the event of a claim to negotiate a fair and proportionate allocation of the deductible cost by quantifying the potential risks associated with each party's activities.

 For example, if the actuarial analysis shows that the subcontractor's activities present a higher risk of leading to a claim, the contract might stipulate that the subcontractor is responsible for a larger portion of the deductible.